MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

 - When you identify requirements for new subscriptions, reference the following principles:
   - **Scale limits**: Subscriptions serve as a scale unit for component workloads to scale within platform subscription limits.
 Large specialized workloads, like high-performance computing, IoT, and SAP, should use separate subscriptions to avoid running up against these limits.

-  - **Management boundary**: Subscriptions provide a management boundary for governance and isolation, allowing a clear separation of concerns.
-Different environments, such as development, test, and production environments, are often removed from a management perspective.
+  - **Management boundary**: Subscriptions provide a management boundary for governance and isolation, which allows a clear separation of concerns.
+Various environments, such as development, test, and production environments, are often removed from a management perspective.
   - **Policy boundary**: Subscriptions serve as a boundary for the Azure Policy assignments.
 For example, secure workloads like PCI workloads typically require other policies in order to achieve compliance.
 The other overhead doesn't get considered if you use a separate subscription.
 Development environments have more relaxed policy requirements than production environments.
   - **Target network topology**: You can't share virtual networks across subscriptions, but you can connect them with different technologies like virtual network peering or ExpressRoute.
 When you decide if you need a new subscription, consider which workloads need to communicate with each other.